Monument-Software-Inc/qa_technical_interview_challenge/README.md

 ### Test Data

 What test data would you define to run the needed scenarios?
 Are there any dependencies you would need to consider?
-How would you manage test data so you could run tests both offline and online?
 Please describe your approach.

 ### Automation Test